 After this was Payne’s Hall and Yard, where Car Spares’ scrap yard is now.
 I can remember a show given there by the McFadden Touring Company.
 They had a serial picture followed by a live stage show.
 The admission was 4d, 8d and 1s.
 The name of the film was ‘Burn up Barns’.

 Between this and Úna Hynes’ house are two houses built I think by Sean Broderick.
 Jimmy Corley lived in one and Ursula Daly lived in it before him, and Pakie Dooley who once had Sean Corbett’s farm lived in the other.
-Una Hynes’ father started the scout movement in the town.
+Una Hynes’ father, Frank, started the scout movement in the town.
 Inside Taylors Gate there was a dispensary.
 I think Dr. Foley was the doctor at the time.

 Across the road was Condron’s Guest House, later to become The Western Hotel and is now The Dunclarin Arms.
 I lived there for about fourteen years.
 Pat Kenny from Caheroyan, who had an oil business and drove an oil lorry, had his business in Condron’s yard.

 Next door to this, where Paddy Ryan lives now, lived Mrs. Kennedy.
 Later, it was a Mart office.
 Then Joe Pollard, who was a Superintendent’s Clerk, lived next door.
 I never saw him in uniform in my life.
 The Flynns, Christy, Philomena and May live there now.
 After this was Jack Molloy.
 His wife, a very industrious dressmaker was always called by her maiden name Nonie Connors.
 Next was Mary Keane.
 John Caulfield made shoes there and later Ryan’s had a shoe repair shop there.